cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cli.md

 {{% note title="Installing Python and Pip" %}}
 The Python setup wizard prompts you to choose to install pip.
 If you choose not to install pip, it is installed anyway because it is required by the Cloudify environment.
 {{% /note %}}

+{{% note title="Windows Defender" %}}
+Windows security tools may identify the Cloudify CLI as an unrecognized app.
+If this happens, select the "more info" option and then click "Run anyway".
+{{% /note %}}

 To install Cloudify CLI on Windows: